Welcome to LookChem.com Sign In|Join Free

 Uses

-1. dimethyl MEA (DMAE) is also known as dimethylaminoethanol.
-Studies indicate skin-firming properties, and an ability to reduce the appearance of fine lines and wrinkles as well as dark circles under the eyes.
-It is considered anti-aging, and antiinflammatory, and has exhibited free-radical scavenging activity.
+It is used in the cosmetics industry for its skin-firming properties, ability to reduce the appearance of fine lines and wrinkles, and dark circles under the eyes.
+It is considered anti-aging, anti-inflammatory, and has exhibited free-radical scavenging activity.

 Preparation